 On days when student-led discussions are held, you will be expected to: (1) read the chapter in advance; (2) write a one-paragraph response to a question about the reading; and (3) say thoughtful and relevant things during the discussion.
-The paragraph can only be accepted before the discussion; late paragraphs will not be counted.
+The paragraph must be submitted on paper, and will only be accepted before the discussion; late paragraphs will not be accepted.